 Measuring the length of a wahoo.LAUNCH GALLERY

-While wahoo is believed to be abundant and can support a high rate of harvest, managers have adopted a precautionary approach to managing these fisheries.
+While wahoo are believed to be abundant and can support a high rate of harvest, managers have adopted a precautionary approach to managing these fisheries.
 Recognizing the significant importance of wahoo to the recreational fishing community in the Atlantic and Gulf, managers seek to maintain the current harvest levels of wahoo and ensure that no new fisheries develop to preserve the historical and current allocation of the resource between recreational and commercial fishermen.

 LOCATION & HABITAT